 3) Yagi antenna is a directional antenna.
 It is recommended to use only if the distance between the transmitter and the receiver is a line of sight environment.

 4) If it is necessary to use antenna extension cable, the cable should be kept as short as possible because, the signal attenuates directly proportional to the length of the cable, i.e. the longer the cable, the weaker the signal from the antenna.
-Alternatively, you may extend the distance between the transmitter/camera or the receiver/monitor by using high grade 75 ohm coaxial video cable such as RG6 cable.
+To minimize the signal attenuation, you may extend the distance between the transmitter/camera or the receiver/monitor by using high grade 75 ohm coaxial video cable such as RG6 cable.
+See an illustration here.

 2) 4-channel 1.2GHz AV receiver with a 6dBi omni-directional antenna

 3) One 12VDC power split cable (except 20W model).